 Almost a century ago, the church started to offer dinners for people in the community.
 Today we still have annual turkey dinners, pancake breakfasts and such, but we also have an active food pantry for people in need.
 Jesus reminded us that we do not live by bread alone.
 We seek to feed people who are hungry for community, hope and good news as well.

 Food Pantry Lyonsville church maintains a food pantry for individuals and families in need.
-The pantry is normally open and staffed by volunteers on Sundays from 11:30 a.m. – 12:30 p.m.
+The pantry is normally open and staffed by volunteers on the last Sunday of the month from 11:45 a.m. – 12:30 p.m.
 Call the church office for more information.

 Adults and children regularly volunteer to help at the Greater Chicago Food Depository, or assemble food kits for Feed My Starving Children in Aurora, Illinois.
 See our Volunteer Opportunities post to learn about your next opportunity to help at these events.